 China is a member of the Regional Comprehensive Economic Partnership, the largest regional free trade agreement involving 15 countries in Asia and the Pacific.
 The U.S. is not a member of RCEP.

 In 2021, Beijing applied for membership in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
-The regional free trade pact initially began as the Trans-Pacific Partnership, promoted in 2015 by then-U.S. President Barack Obama.
+The regional free trade pact initially begun as the Trans-Pacific Partnership, promoted in 2015 by then-U.S. President Barack Obama.

 Trump withdrew the U.S. from TPP in 2017.
 Following Washington's departure, the TPP eventually became CPTPP – an 11-country bloc that now constitutes one of the largest free trade areas in the world.